-Figure 21: Envelope formatting dialog
+Figure 18: Envelope formatting dialog box

-- 3) The next step is to select the Printer tab (Figure 22), from where you may choose the printer you intend to use, its setup-for example, specification of the tray holding envelopes--and other printer-related options such as envelope orientation and shifting.
-You may need to experiment with these settings to achieve the best results with your printer. - 4) You now have the choice of creating the Addressee fields by dragging and dropping from the data source headings (as described in "Creating a form letter" on page 6, and in particular in Figure 10) or using the facilities of the Envelope tab. - If you prefer dragging and dropping, than click New Doc., drag your data source headings into the Addressee area on your new envelope and skip to step 7), otherwise continue with steps 5 and 6.
+- 3) The next step is to select the Printer tab (Figure 19), from where you may choose the printer you intend to use, its setup-for example, specification of the tray holding envelopes-and other printer-related options such as envelope orientation and shifting.
+You may need to experiment with these settings to achieve the best results with your printer. - 4) You now have the choice of creating the Addressee fields by dragging and dropping from the data source headings (as described in "Creating a form letter" on page 8, and in particular in Figure 10) or using the facilities of the Envelope tab.

+If you prefer dragging and dropping, than click New Doc., drag your data source headings into the Addressee area on your new envelope and skip to step 7), otherwise continue with steps 5 and 6.

-Figure 22: Choosing printer options for an envelope
+Figure 19: Choosing printer options for an envelope

-- 5) Select the Envelope tab (Figure 23).
+- 5) Select the Envelope tab (Figure 20).
 Verify, add, or edit the information in the Addressee and Sender boxes (Sender is the "from" on the envelope).
-You can use the right-hand dropdown lists to select the database and table from which you can access the Addressee information, in a similar fashion to that described for "Printing mailing labels", paragraphs 3, 4 and 5 on page 10.
+You can use the right-hand dropdown lists to select the database and table from which you can access the Addressee information, in a similar fashion to that described for "Printing mailing labels", paragraphs 3, 4 and 5 on page 13.
 The similarity of the method with Figure 16 and Figure 17 will be clear. - 6) When you have finished formatting, click either the New Doc. or Insert button to finish.
-As might be expected, New Doc creates only the envelope template in a new document, whereas Insert inserts the envelope into your current document as page 1. - If you don't want to proceed with this envelope, click Cancel or press the Esc key.
-You can also click Reset to remove your changes and return to the original settings extant when the dialog opened.
+As might be expected, New Doc creates only the envelope template in a new document, whereas Insert inserts the envelope into your current document as page 1.
+If you don't want to proceed with this envelope, click Cancel or press the Esc key.
+You can also click Reset to remove your changes and return to the original settings extant when the dialog box opened.

-Figure 23: Choosing addressee and sender information for envelopes
+Figure 20: Choosing addressee and sender information for envelopes

 - 7) Quite often some of the fields in your address data source will be unused, leading to blank lines in your envelope Addressee area.
-If this is not important, you can skip the next few paragraphs and go straight to "Merging and printing the envelopes" on page 20, otherwise continue as described here. - The following procedure is very similar to that used for a similar purpose in the section on printing mailing labels.
+If this is not important, you can skip the next few paragraphs and go straight to "Merging and printing the envelopes" on page 22, otherwise continue as described here. - Tip The following procedure is very similar to that used for a similar purpose in the section on printing mailing labels.
 It is reproduced here for purposes of clarity. - a) First ensure that the envelope is showing the field contents (data source headings), rather than their underlying field names.
-If this is not the case, then either press Ctrl+F9 or select View > Field Names to toggle the view. - b) Next, ensure that you can see non-printing characters, such as paragraph marks, line breaks and so on.
-If these are not already visible, select View > Nonprinting Characters from the menu bar, or press Ctrl+F10, or click on the large paragraph icon ¶ in the Standard toolbar. - You will now see that address field separation is created by line breaks -, rather than paragraphs ¶.
-As the suppression of blank address fields depends on hiding paragraphs, not lines, you need to replace line breaks with paragraphs as follows. - c) Click at the end of the first data source address field.
-Press Delete to remove the new line and then press Return (or the Enter key) to insert a paragraph.
-Repeat this action for each data source address field.
+If this is not the case, then either press Ctrl+F9 or choose View > Field Names to toggle the view. - b) Next, ensure that you can see non-printing characters, such as paragraph marks, line breaks and so on.
+If these are not already visible, choose View > Nonprinting Characters from the menu bar, or press Ctrl+F10, or click on the large paragraph icon ¶ in the Standard toolbar.

+You will now see that address field separation is created by line breaks ¬, rather than paragraphs ¶.
+As the suppression of blank address fields depends on hiding paragraphs, not